Jordalenko/Wern-Fawr-B-B/README.md

 To help modernize the site we will

-* Replace large sections that are primarily text walls with a balance of text and images.
+* Replace text walls and associated inconsistent sized images with a balance of text and consistently sized responsive images.
-* Make the site easy to navigate
+* Smooth site navigation to improve user experience.
-* Reminds existing clients why they love both the farm and the area.
+* Remind existing clients why they love both the farm and the area.

 ---